magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_right-restraint.md

 Just this is a cause, a basic point of practice.
 I don’t feel that it’s necessary to ask a lot of questions of anyone or interview a lot.
 But we don’t investigate this point carefully.
-Sometimes I see monks heading off carrying the big walking here and there under the hot sun, wandering through many provinces.
+Sometimes I see monks heading off carrying the big glot, walking here and there under the hot sun, wandering through many provinces.
 When I watch them, I think, ‘That must be tiring.’

 ‘Where are you going?’
 ‘I’m seeking peace.’